TeamCodeStream/codestream-guide/docs/src/workflow/pull-requests.md

 ![Pull Request Details](../assets/images/PRDetails-GH.png)

-Review the conversation and add comments.
+Review the conversation and add comments, with the ability to @mention your GitHub collaborators.

 ![Pull Request Conversation](../assets/images/PRConversation-GH.png)